Thiana19/gravitational_search_algorithm/README.md

 ![Example Image](images/constant.png)

-Here, 𝜏represents a constant that is reduced every generation to improve the search accuracy and 𝑔represents the current generation number. 𝑔𝑚𝑎𝑥is the maximum number of generation or iteration that the algorithm will be running for. 𝐺 0
+Here, 𝜏 represents a constant that is reduced every generation to improve the search accuracy and 𝑔represents the current generation number. 𝑔𝑚𝑎𝑥is the maximum number of generation or iteration that the algorithm will be running for. 𝐺 0